TeoBouvard/nephelae/README.md

 **Fleet**

-Displays current state of the fleet, with tasks assigned to each UAV.
+Displays current state of the fleet, with current and past tasks assigned to each UAV.
-In the future, you will be able to assign task via the controller.
+In the future, you will be able to assign tasks via the controller.

 ---